MicrosoftDocs/azure-docs/articles/azure-sql/database/network-access-controls-overview.md

 > [!IMPORTANT]
 > This article does *not* apply to **SQL Managed Instance**.
 For more information about the networking configuration, see [connecting to Azure SQL Managed Instance](../managed-instance/connect-application-instance.md) .

-See the below video for a high level explanation of these access controls and what they do:
+See the below video for a high-level explanation of these access controls and what they do:

 > [!VIDEO https://channel9.msdn.com/Shows/Data-Exposed/Data-Exposed--SQL-Database-Connectivity-Explained/player?WT.mc_id=dataexposed-c9-niner]